adelq/SolveBio.jl/README.md

 ## License

-SolveBio.jl is licensed under the GPLv3 license.
-If you would like an individualized license, please contact the author of this package (Adel Qalieh).
+SolveBio.jl is now licensed under the MIT License.